CBB752Spring2016/CBB752Spring2016.github.io/index.md

 2.3 Propose a tool that calculates intersection between two BED files.

-2.4 Propose a tool that calls SNVs from pileup file.
+2.4 Propose a tool that calls SNVs from pileup file, and generate the output in VCF format.

-2.5 Propose a tool that calculates differentially expressed genes from gene expression file (decide your own format)
+2.5 Propose a tool that calculates differentially expressed genes from gtf file of gene expressions.

 2.6 Propose a tool that finds k-mer motif enrichment from a given nucleotide sequence.

 #### 3. Network Analysis

-3.1 Propose a tool that calculates co-expressed gene network from gene expression file (decide your own format)
+3.1 Propose a tool that calculates co-expressed gene network from gtf file of gene expressions.

 3.2 Propose a tool that calculate their degree centrality and betweenness centrality from PPI file.
 PPI data can be downloaded from DIP, BIND, MIPS, MINT,